jroeste/DevLogHMMA238/README.md

 # DevLogHMMA238
-HMMA238 - Scientific Software Development
+HMMA238 - Scientific Software Development.
+Created by Mathias Gout and Julie Røste.

 (En français ci-dessous).
 A work in the cours Scientific Software Development.
 Written in the programming language Python using iPython Notebook.